ZongyuanShen/SMART/README.md

 </p>

 <p align="center">
-Fig. Robot and dynamic obstacles are moving at a constant speed of 4m/s.
+Fig. Robot and dynamic obstacles move at a constant speed of 4m/s.
 Video shows the full algorithm detailts.
 </p>

 ## Usage